simpleinjector/Documentation/source/advanced.rst

 This configuration has an interesting mix of decorator registrations.
 The registration of the **AsyncCommandHandlerDecorator<T>** allows (some of) the command handlers to be executed on the background (while others -who's name does not start with 'Async'- still run synchronously), but before execution, all commands are validated synchronously (to allow communicating validation errors to the caller).
 And all handlers (even the asynchronous ones) are executed in a transaction and the operation is retried when the database rolled back because of a deadlock).

-.. _Decorated_Collections:
 .. _Decorated-Collections:

 Decorated collections
 ---------------------

-When registering a decorator, *Simple Injector* will automatically decorate any collection with elements of that service type:
+When registering a decorator, Simple Injector will automatically decorate any collection with elements of that service type:

 .. code-block:: c#